vladoleksiyenko/truck-ai-advisor/README.md

 # 🚛 TruckTech AI Advisor
 TruckTech is an AI-powered assistant designed to support truck drivers and logistics professionals with essential tools for daily operations.
 Built using Node.js, Express, HTML, CSS, JavaScript, and Bootstrap, the application includes a feature-rich front-end and a backend API integrated with OpenAI to deliver smart responses for trucking-related inquiries.

+The project contains a public directory which holds the main frontend files: index.html for the user interface, css/style.css for styling, js/script.js for client-side logic, and an images folder for assets like the TruckTech logo.
+At the root level, there's a server.js file which runs the Express server, and an api/chat.js file that handles communication with the OpenAI API.
+The .env file stores environment variables (such as the OpenAI API key), and package.json manages project dependencies and scripts.
+Finally, README.md provides project documentation.

 # 🚀 Getting Started
 Prerequisites
 Node.js (v18+ recommended)